mayadata-io/kubera-docs/content/kubera-propel/getting-started-with-kubera-propel.md

 <a href="/assets/images/propel1.png" target="_blank"><img class="image-with-border" src="/assets/images/propel1.png"></a>
 <br><br>

-You will now be redirected to Kubera Propel home screen.
+You will now be redirected to the Kubera Propel home screen.
 <br><br>